Evfidiw/Evfidiw/README.md

 - 👋 Hi, I’m @Evfidiw
-- 👀 Looking for master or PHD
+- 👀 Looking for 2025 master/PHD
 - 📫 How to reach me evfxie@gmail.com

 <!---